Introducing Robbie Mullens - a 24 year old supermarket employee.

 "You guys are leaving?"
 There is surprise is Robbie's voice.

-The next day at work it's quarter to twelve.
+Twelve hours later Robbie's at work..
 It's not too busy.
-There are four mainline register open and one express lane.
+There are five checkout lanes open including one express lane.
 Robbie walks over to Ryan's register and shut off his light.

 "I've got an interview coming in and noon.
 Right now I'm going out for a smoke.
 I need you watch the Front for a while."